SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-   The ``willSet`` and ``didSet`` observers of superclass properties are called when a property is set in a subclass initializer, after it has called the superclass initializer.
+   The ``willSet`` and ``didSet`` observers of superclass properties are called when a property is set in a subclass initializer, after the superclass initializer has been called.
-   They are not called while a class is setting its own properties, before it has called the superclass initializer.
+   They are not called while a class is setting its own properties, before the superclass initializer has been called.

    For more information about initializer delegation, see :ref:`Initialization_InitializerDelegationForValueTypes`